 The 2022 Regional Transportation Plan/Active Transportation Plans was adopted by MCOG on February 7, 2022, pursuant to the four-year update schedule established by MCOG.
 In December 2014 MCOG shifted from a five-year update cycle to a four-year cycle in order to allow an increase in the planning period for the Regional Housing Needs Assessment from a five-year to an eight-year cycle.
 The 2022 RTP/ATP update included a thorough public participation process.
 Due to the COVID-19 pandemic, public outreach was conducted virtually through Social Pinpoint, an interactive online platform posted on MCOG's website and advertised through email lists, press releases, flyers, and social media.
-Stakeholder outreach also included a virtual presentation to Mendocino County tribes at a Caltrans District 1 quarterly tribal meeting; a recorded informational presentation posted on both the County's YouTube channel and on MCOG's website; virtual presentations at the Mendocino County Climate Action Advisory Committee meeting and at various Municipal Advisory Council (MAC) meetings.
+Stakeholder outreach also included a virtual presentation to Mendocino County tribes at a Caltrans District 1 quarterly tribal meeting; a recorded informational presentations at the Mendocino County Climate Action Advisory Committee meeting and at various Municipal Advisory Council (MAC) meetings.